 Bachelor of Arts

-The majority of Manhattanville's undergraduates pursue the Bachelor of Arts degree.
+Many of Manhattanville's undergraduates pursue the Bachelor of Arts degree.
 Some first year students know the academic area or areas in which they want to concentrate; most do not.
 Consequently, it is possible to begin work in a major field the first year, but there is no need to declare a major until the second semester of the sophomore year.
 All students must complete a minimum of 90 credits in the liberal arts and sciences to meet New York State requirements for the Bachelor of Arts degree.

 Self-Designed Major

 If a student's interests lie outside or between the areas of existing programs, they may propose to the School of Arts and Sciences Curriculum Committee (SASCC) a self-designed major program of study.
 The SASCC approves all self-designed majors.
 The student's proposal must include a carefully thought-out rationale stating the goals of the program and the means of attaining them with the courses chosen.
-Self-designed majors are by nature interdisciplinary and involve courses from two or more departments.
-The student must consult with faculty from the programs from which courses are drawn and obtain their signatures on all portfolio forms requiring major program approval.
+Self-designed majors are by nature interdisciplinary and involve courses from two or more programs.
+The student must consult with faculty from the programs from which courses are drawn and obtain their signatures on all forms requiring major program approval.
 Students considering self-designed majors are advised to discuss their case with the Academic Advising Office or the chairperson of the SASCC.
 Examples of recent self-designed majors include Social Justice, Ethics and Society, the Economics of the Performing Arts, Political Economy, Art and Society, Italian Civilization, and German Cultural Studies.

 Double Major